tdeekens/grunt-browsersnapsy/README.md

 options: {
   user: '<username>',
   token: '<access token>',
-  downloadTo: '<path to where screenshots should be saved>' }
+  downloadTo: '<path to where screenshots should be saved>',
+  statusDelay: '<Delay between task polling BrowserStack for the screenshots\' status>',
+  waitTime: '<Initial delay for request to be made>'
+}
 ```